SkidX/tweene/README.md

-# Tweene - JS Animation Proxy - ver.
-0.5.2
+# Tweene - JS Animation Proxy - v0.5.3

 __Tweene__ is a JS library that helps to improve your favourite animation engine, allowing you to do more and better.